TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 # @asos/web-toggle-point-webpack

 This package provides a [webpack plugin](https://webpack.js.org/concepts/plugins/) that's designed to identify [join points](https://en.wikipedia.org/wiki/Join_point) during a build process based on a configurable filesystem convention, then re-direct requests to those modules to a proxy.
-The proxy makes a decision at runtime, based on some context, to either enact the original module, or a variant.
+The proxy makes a decision at runtime, based on something contextual or otherwise variable, to either enact the original module, or a variant.

 The join points are configured as a [pointcut](https://en.wikipedia.org/wiki/Pointcut) which defines the convention to identify the join points within the input file system, and the toggle handler that should enact decisions at runtime, choosing the appropriate module to run.